gap-packages/smallsemi/pkg/smallsemi/README.txt

 very much appreciate it if you would let us know.
 Also, we would like to hear about applications of this software.

-Andreas Distler and James Mitchell, St Andrews, 28th of June 2010.
+Andreas Distler and James Mitchell, St Andrews, 13th of September 2011.

 Andreas Distler
   CAUL